oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/register_map_and_streaming_interfaces/README.md

 | What you will learn               | Basics of specifying kernel control interfaces and kernel argument interfaces
 | Time to complete                  | 30 minutes

+> **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow.
+>
+> For using the simulator flow, one of the following simulators must be installed and accessible through your PATH:
+> - Questa*-Intel® FPGA Edition
+> - Questa*-Intel® FPGA Starter Edition
+> - ModelSim® SE

 ## Purpose